 - Go to the Labour Department office

-- Submit the form with the labour inspector
+- Submit the form to the labour inspector

 - Explain your complaint and provide any documents if you got

 After investigating the complaint, the Labour Department will try its best to resolve the issue without referring it to court.
-The Department will contact the employer and request for proofs and documents if necessary.
-If a resolution cannot be reached, the case will be referred to Labour Court.
+The Department will contact the employer and request proof and documents if necessary.
+The case will be referred to Labour Court if a resolution cannot be reached.

 8. Labour Complaint Through Ministry Website Form

 Employees can also submit their complaints and suggestions using the contact form on the Ministry of Labour (MADLSA) website.

 The steps to submit a labour complaint on the Ministry of Labour website is as below:

 - Go to the Complaints Page on the Ministry of Labour Website

 - Choose the type as “Complaint.”